Wooden blocks spelling the word 'SUPER'.

 $220m in lost super to be seized by Government

-THE Turnbull Government is about to pocket a $220 million revenue windfall by seizing control of an estimated 100,000 super accounts.
-At the end of the month, super funds will have to transfer to the Australian Taxation Office (ATO) “unclaimed” or “lost” super account balances of up to $6000 — an increase from the current … Continued
+Take Action: Review Your Super with a Judge AdviserTHE Turnbull Government is about to pocket a $220 million revenue windfall by seizing control of an estimated 100,000 super accounts.
+At the end of the month, super funds will have to transfer to the Australian Taxation Office (ATO) “unclaimed” or “lost” super account balances of up … Continued

 The introduction of $1.6m cap on income streams

-Every year, it seems, they change the rules – the retirement age, the contributions cap, and so it goes on.
+Keeping Up with Constant Superannuation Rule ChangesEvery year, it seems, they change the rules – the retirement age, the contributions cap, and so it goes on.
 We are analysing each of the newly legislated super changes, to ensure that you fully informed, understanding if you are affected and if so, how you are affected.
-The first of the changes we are focusing … Continued
+The first … Continued

 Superannuation is a political football

-Every year, it seems, they change the rules – the retirement age, the contributions cap, and so it goes on.
-The most recent changes to superannuation include; Introduction of $1.6m cap on income streams with tax penalties if higher amounts are rolled over The division 293 income threshold for high income earners will be cut from … Continued
+How to Stay Focused and Adjust Your Super StrategyEvery year, it seems, they change the rules – the retirement age, the contributions cap, and so it goes on.
+The most recent changes to superannuation include: Introduction of $1.6m cap on income streams with tax penalties if higher amounts are rolled over The division 293 income threshold … Continued

 Retirement is no time to go on automatic pilot

-There is a tendency, once people retire, and have their lump sum invested or an annuity in place, to think that they won’t really need professional financial advice.
+Why Retirees Still Need Professional Financial Advice?There is a tendency, once people retire, and have their lump sum invested or an annuity in place, to think that they won’t really need professional financial advice.
 What we can tell you from experience, is that the exact opposite is true.
-We find that we actually spend much more time looking after the needs … Continued
+We find that we actually spend much … Continued

 Time to take action for a worry-free retirement

-As another year draws to a close we reflect on the events and changes we have seen and how life seems to pass by more quickly every year.
+As another year draws to a close, we reflect on the events and changes we have seen and how life seems to pass by more quickly every year.
 For those of us approaching or in retirement, it’s a great time to take stock of your situation and make some decisive moves for a more secure … Continued

 Year-End Checklist of Critical Financial Issues